 - No, RAFT is a homelessness prevention program.
 If a family is already homeless (living in an EA shelter) they should access HomeBASE Household Assistance.

-- The first payment of the benefit award must be used within 60 days of being determined eligible unless there is a documented administrative delay or family hardship.
+- The first payment of the benefit must be used within 60 days of being determined eligible unless there is a documented administrative delay or extenuating circumstances.

 - What happens if a family receives $4,000 through RAFT but ends up homeless again within 12 months, are they eligible for more money?

 - No, they cannot receive additional RAFT support for 12 months from the date of the first payment they received.
 If they are at risk of homelessness, we ask that you refer them to other community resources.
-The family may apply to EA.
+The family may, however, apply for Emergency Assistance.

 - If there is new information or the family’s circumstances change, may they re-apply for RAFT?